Idiopathic Environmental Intolerance

 • Treatment may involve psychotherapy, avoidance of certain substances, or both.

-Idiopathic environmental intolerance is usually defined as the development of multiple symptoms that people who have them believe are caused by exposure to any number of identifiable or unidentifiable chemical substances (inhaled, touched, or ingested) or exposure to electromagnetic fields in a person who has no detectable organ dysfunction or related physical abnormalities.
+Idiopathic environmental intolerance is usually defined as the development of multiple symptoms that may be caused by exposure to any number of identifiable or unidentifiable chemical substances (inhaled, touched, or ingested) or exposure to electromagnetic fields in a person who has no detectable organ dysfunction or related physical abnormalities.

 Idiopathic environmental intolerance is more common among women than men.
 In addition, 40% of people with chronic fatigue syndrome (also called systemic exertion intolerance disease or myalgic encephalitis) and 16% of people with fibromyalgia also have idiopathic environmental intolerance.